Have you been arrested or cited for a Portland DUI? Call us. Hire one of Oregon’s best DUI defense attorneys. We can help you get through this.

 - In addition, trained in the instruction of Standardized Field Sobriety Tests (SFSTs)

-- Trained in the operation of the Intoxilyzer 8000 breath testing device
+- Trained in the operation of Oregon’s Intoxilyzer 8000 breath testing device

 Call Us Today for a No-Cost, No-Obligation DUI Strategy Session